stackbit-projects/remarkable-broccoli-b8e30/content/pages/index.md

     title: We build AI products
     content: >
       And we build them the right way.
-Cygence is committed to research and development of artificial intelligence products so that it  only helps humans.
+Cygence is committed to research and development of artificial intelligence products that only help humans.
     actions:
       - label: Learn More
         url: /features